Boendestodet/r3kt.dev/memory-bank/progress.md

   - ✅ Next.js with OpenAI
   - ✅ Vite + React + TypeScript with Claude Code
   - ✅ Vite + React + TypeScript with OpenAI
+  - ✅ SvelteKit with TypeScript with Claude Code
+  - ✅ SvelteKit with TypeScript with OpenAI
 - **Multiple website templates**:
   - Portfolio websites
   - E-commerce sites